Updated Constraints on Omnipotent Dark Energy: A Comprehensive Analysis with CMB and BAO Data: Results and Discussion

-Top panels of~\cref{fig:h} illustrate the evolution of the Hubble parameter for \texttt{PL18+DESI}, \texttt{PL18+DESI+PP}, \texttt{SPT+WMAP+DESI}, and \texttt{SPT+WMAP+DESI+PP} data set combinations of the post-filtered results, while the bottom panels present the corresponding results for the full-prior case.
-All these scenarios, along with the baseline $\Lambda$CDM model, remain discrepant with DESI LRG measurement at redshift $z=0.510$, however, this is decreased for the full prior results.
-These figures also visualize the discussions of the previous paragraph, where the post-filtered results for \texttt{PL18+DESI} and \texttt{SPT+WMAP+DESI} can be seen to reduce the $H_0$ tension relative to $\Lambda$CDM albeit with large uncertainties.
-As shown in the figures, the inclusion of \texttt{PP} data, reduces the uncertainty of $H_0$ around a low $H_0$ value in strong tension with the SH0ES measurement.
-Comparing the top panels with the bottom ones, it is evident that post-filtering the model (or equivalently restricting its priors) to satisfy $\alpha>0$ and $\beta>0$ significantly alters its potential expansion history.
-However, this alterations become much less irrelevant when \texttt{PP} is also included in the data set.
+Top panels of~\cref{fig:h} illustrate the evolution of the Hubble parameter for the \texttt{PL18+DESI}, \texttt{PL18+DESI+PP}, \texttt{SPT+WMAP+DESI}, and \texttt{SPT+WMAP+DESI+PP} data set combinations of the post-filtered results, while the bottom panels present the corresponding results for the full-prior case.
+While all these scenarios, along with the baseline $\Lambda$CDM model, remain discrepant with the DESI LRG measurement at redshift $z=0.510$, we can see some improvement in the full-prior results.
+These figures show, as it was also discussed in the previous paragraph, that the post-filtered results for \texttt{PL18+DESI} and \texttt{SPT+WMAP+DESI} reduce the $H_0$ tension relative to $\Lambda$CDM albeit with large uncertainties.
+As shown in the figures, the inclusion of \texttt{PP} data reduces the uncertainty and lowers the mean value of $H_0$, putting it in strong tension with the SH0ES measurement.
+Comparing the top panels with the bottom ones, it is evident that restricting the priors to satisfy $\alpha>0$ and $\beta>0$ significantly limits the flexibility of DMS20 to describe different expansion histories.